patcharanant/tbm-module/README.md

  ## Get Started

- Import tmbmodule to your package
+ Import tbmmodule to your package

 ```golang
  import (